Provincetown Public Schools

-Provincetown Public Schools, also known as Provincetown School District, or Provincetown IB Schools, is the school district of Provincetown, Massachusetts, serving grades Kindergarten through 8.
+Provincetown Public Schools, also known as Provincetown School District, or Provincetown International Baccalaureate (IB) World Schools, is the school district of Provincetown, Massachusetts, serving grades Kindergarten through 8.
+The current K-8 building, previously the high school building, was dedicated in 1938. the district previously covered all grades, including Provincetown High School (7-12).

-The district previously covered all grades, including Provincetown High School (7-12).
-The school's athletic nickname was the Fishermen and the school colors were black and orange.
-That facility became an International Baccalaureate Public Middle school on June 7, 2013, following the graduation ceremony of the final senior high school class of the old Provincetown High School.
-The high school building is now used for grades 1-8.
-PYP1 through MYP3 students.
-Younger students, 6 weeks through Pre-School, Pre-Kindergarten and Kindergarten are around the corner in the Veterans Memorial Elementary School and the Early Learning Center.
+The school's athletic nickname is The Fishermen and the school colors are black and orange.
+The school became an International Baccalaureate Public Middle school on June 7, 2013, following the graduation ceremony of the final senior high school class of the old Provincetown High School.
+The high school building is now used for grades K-8.
+PY1 (Primary Years) through MY3 (Middle Years) students.
+Younger students, 6 weeks through Pre-School, Pre-Kindergarten and Kindergarten are around the corner in the Veterans Memorial Elementary School (VMES) which now includes the Early Learning Center (ELC).

 The K-8 school is located at 12 Winslow Street, and is an International Baccalaureate World School offering the IB program to Kindergarten through Middle Years Program 3 students, aged 3–15.
-Provincetown IB Schools accepts school choice students from a region that includes Yarmouth, Massachusetts.
+Provincetown IB Schools accepts school choice students from other school districts.

 History

-Circa 1998 the junior-senior high school had 168 students.

-In 1999 the district had 214 elementary school students and 114 junior-senior high students.
-In 2009 the district had 118 elementary school students and 54 high school students.